 Each one-hour workshop is a combination of lectures and hands-on activities.
 It is recommended no more than one class per reservation to get the full benefits of a workshop.

-If you want your entire grade level to participate in a workshop or you have any questions about the workshops, dates, and times they are available, please contact the Education department at firstname.lastname@example.org.
+If you want your entire grade level to participate in a workshop or you have any questions about the workshops, dates, and times they are available, please contact the Education department at firstname.lastname@example.org – we are happy to coordinate custom time blocks that align with your bell schedule.
+Schools booking the entire day can provide back to back times in the notes section of the request.

 William is born and bred in Springville, UT.
 William graduated from Provo High and went to BYU studying history, and after graduating there, went to UVU to study filmmaking.
 William works locally in the film industry in a variety of roles, but primarily as a screenwriter and script doctor.